Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Simulation study

 \subsection{Simulation design}

+We conduct two simulation studies; the first one supports our theoretical results in Sections~\ref{sec: dr-estimation} and \ref{sec: est-sampling} and the second one demonstrates the sensitivity method in Section~\ref{sec: sensitivity}.

-In the first simulation study, we consider the combination of eight scenarios defined by (i) no sampling (under Assumption~\ref{assp3}) versus uniform sampling with missing $N_i$ (under Assumption~\ref{assp:6}), (ii) a small ($m=30$) versus large ($m=100$) number of clusters, and (iii) a small ($p_m=10\%$) versus moderate ($p_m=30\%$) proportion of missing data for both outcomes and covariates.
+In the first simulation study, we consider the combination of eight scenarios defined by (i) no sampling (Assumption~\ref{assp3}) versus uniform sampling with missing $N_i$ (Assumption~\ref{assp:6}), (ii) a small ($m=30$) versus large ($m=100$) number of clusters, and (iii) a small ($p_m=10\%$) versus moderate ($p_m=30\%$) proportion of missing outcomes and covariates.
+For each scenario, we independently generate data for each cluster $i$ as described in~Table \ref{tab:DGP}.
+Across all eight scenarios, the covariate missingness mechanism involves MNAR, while outcomes follow the rMAR assumption.
+We generate 1000 data replicates under each scenario to evaluate the performance of the estimators.
+For each data replicate, we compute five estimators detailed in Table~\ref{tab:estimators}. {Across all estimators that involve modeling covariates, the outcome missingness model is correctly specified, while parametric outcome regression models are misspecified.}